rashed6585/linux-configurations/docker-command.md

 ## Docker Command Cheat Sheet

+### Version

+- `docker version`: Outputs the version numbers of Docker.
+- `docker --version`: Outputs the version number of the Docker CLI.
+- `docker compose version`: Show the Docker Compose version information.

 ### Container Management

 - `docker run <image>`: Create and start a new container from an image.